simbaesther/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *13-print_float: a script that prints a number with two decimal places, followed by a new line. the number will be stored in the environment variable NUM
 *100-decimal_to_hexadecimal: a script that converts a number from base 10 to base 16. the number in base 10 is stored in the environment variable DECIMAL
 *101-rot13: a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
-*102-odd: a script that prints every other line in the input starting with the first line"
+*102-odd: a script that prints every other line in the input starting with the first line" *103-water_and_stir: a script that adds  the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water, and STIR is in base stir. the result should be in base bestchol